paulwaite87/worldmap/README.md

 frequently, but the data is extremely useful to identify the type of vessel and its current loading state (draught).

-The `shipping_collector` is specific to shipping data, and repeatedly listens for the relatively infrequent `ShipStaticData` messages and the more frequent `PositionReport` messages.

-It will gradually populate your database `ships` table with them.
+The `shipping_collector` listens for both types of message and will gradually populate your database `ships` table with them.
 It does this by slicing the globe up into 10 segments by longitude, and then listening in each slice defined as a bounding box.
 The listen duration varies according to how busy each slice is expected to be, based on shipping lanes and the area of ocean it's looking at.

 At any given instant either a `ShipStaticData` or `PositionReport` message might come in.
 If it's a `PositionReport` the message is fairly specific to position, heading, speed etc. and contains